 }

-TCA is powerful, but as a large PHP array, it is an exceedingly poor workspace for agents.
-Content Blocks shift the domain definition into a declarative YAML file – TCA, SQL, and backend forms are automatically generated.
-A change to the content type requires one file instead of four.
+TCA is powerful, but as a large PHP array, it is an incredibly poor workspace for agents.
+Content Blocks move the business definition into a declarative YAML file – TCA, SQL, and backend forms are generated automatically.
+Changing a content type requires editing one file instead of four.

 name: webconsulting/faq-item